kataras/iris/_examples/tutorial/mvc-from-scratch/README.md

 }

-/* Can use more than one, the factory will make sure that the correct http methods are being registed  for this controller, uncommend these if you want:
+/* Can use more than one, the factory will make sure that the correct http methods are being registered  for this controller, uncommend these if you want:

 func (c *User) Post() {}